moosetechnology/moosetechnology.github.io/src/content/docs/blog/2025-05-07-parametrics-next-generation.md

 ## Summary

 This diagram sums up the new parametrics implementation in Famix traits and Java metamodel.
+Please note that this is not the full Java metamodel but only a relevant part.

 ![Class diagram for all changes](./img/posts/2025-05-07-Parametrics-Next-Generation/uml-new-parametrics-mm.png)